csandman/chakra-react-select/README.md

 export default GooglePlacesAutocomplete;
 ```

+**NOTE:** An API key would be needed to create a CodeSandbox example for this so you will have to implement it in your own project if you'd like to test it out.

 ## Usage with React Form Libraries

 _This section is a work in progress, check back soon for more examples_